Stuycs-K/final-project-5-goihman-benjamin-lee-ethan/WORKLOG.md

 ### 5/29/2024
 - Allow user to move pieces and it deletes the old piece
 - Fix some errors in loop and make skeleton code
+- Add better checks for nulls and other more edge cases as well as format Chess

 ## Ethan Lee